Generally settlement of your claim occurs when:

 - future treatment expense

-- general damages (pain and suffering, loss of enjoyment of life) if your injury is severe enough (see the general damages web page for more information)
+- general damages (pain and suffering, loss of enjoyment of life) if your injury is severe enough (see general damages for more information)

 - the cost of care and support services (thresholds apply)